 International Auto Logistics, the new global privately owned vehicle contractor, is not meeting customer required delivery date for shipment.
 Service members who incur an expense because their vehicles have not arrived at the authorized destination by the required delivery date (during a permanent change of station) are eligible for monetary reimbursement.
 Call Brigit Smith at civ (0611) 705-7038 or email firstname.lastname@example.org for more information.

-Everyone is invited to attend the Clay Kaserne Technology Expo Aug.
+All military, civilian and contractor personnel are invited to attend the Clay Kaserne Technology Expo Aug.
 1 from 9 a.m. to 2 p.m. at the Wiesbaden Fitness Center.
-The event, hosted by 5th Signal Command, will feature more than 50 exhibitors who will demonstrate the latest in systems integration, cyber security, cloud computing, data protection and more.
+The event, hosted by 5th Signal Command, will feature more than 50 exhibitors who will demonstrate the latest in systems integration, cyber security, cloud computing, data protection, advanced training services and more.
 Refreshments will be served and giveaways offered while supplies last.
 Visit www.federalevents.com.

 Vehicle Reg changes

 As of July 1 Wiesbaden’s Vehicle Registration Office has modified operations.
 Walk-in and appointment customers are now seen from 7:30-11:30 a.m. and customers with appointments only from 11:30 a.m. to 3:30 p.m. each day.
 Emergency walk-ins are handled on a case-by-case basis.
 Call civ (0611) 143-548-7821 or mil 548-7821 to schedule an appointment.